taylor-training-courses/installations/README.md

 # installations
-Installation instructions for various technologies
+Installation instructions for various technologies and platforms